Thinking about Accessibility in a Remote Learning Environment?

 Professors will find out if a student is registered with the OSD if a student chooses to disclose this to them.
 They may disclose this in conversation, by email, through a professor notification letter, or through an exam request form.
 Students are encouraged to disclose their barriers and not their diagnosis.
+Professors will also be notified when a student writes their exams or midterms with the OSD exam centre.

 Professors are welcome to contact advisors at the OSD to discuss concerns regarding students.
-We would encourage you to do so through our Faculty Drop-ins.

 The Office of the Dean of Students has also established protocols and resources for supporting students in difficulty or distress: